 Amebic keratitis may be progressively destructive.
 Most (85%) infected people wear contact lenses.
 Infection is more likely if lenses are worn during swimming or if the lens cleaning solution used is unsterile.
-Some infections develop after the cornea is scraped.
+Some infections develop after the cornea is accidentally scraped.

 Surgery to repair the cornea (keratoplasty) is rarely needed unless diagnosis and treatment are delayed or drug treatment is ineffective.